Yoav Har-Even: Promotions

 From September 2008 to August 2011, he was head of Manpower Directorate Planning Division and head of the GOC Army Headquarters.
 He was a project manager in the General Staff Planning Directorate.
 In August 2012, he was promoted to major general.
 From September 2012, he was head of the Operations Directorate.

 Family

-He is the son of Avi Har-Even, who was the fifth Director General of the Israel Space Agency.
+He is the son of Aby Har-Even, who was the fifth Director General of the Israel Space Agency.
 He is married and a father of three.
 He has a bachelor's degree in economics and political science, and a master's degree in business from Tel Aviv University.